 In the reporting year, 94% of hazardous waste materials were incinerated, externally recycled or treated to render them non-hazardous; and 6% went to secured landfills.
 Over the past years this is a fairly constant pattern for the consolidated Lonza's production sites.

 Lonza has a specialized waste disposal concept at all its sites.
 Material flows are analysed and, as far as possible, waste is avoided or recycled.
 At some locations, including the large complex at Visp, Switzerland, Lonza operates its own waste and wastewater treatment installations for the comprehensive handling of wastes from cradle to grave.
 Where in-house treatment is not available, Lonza carefully selects its partners for waste transportation and treatment according to their sound performance and management in EHS terms.

 Lonza ensures that the treatment and disposal of all its waste materials is conducted according to internationally accepted standards and conforms to the locally applicable regulations.
 The system and performance of waste managemnt at our manufacturing sites is subject to regular internal audits.
 Lonza proactively pursues an environmentally sound waste management.

-All companies involved in the transportation, processing and final disposal of wastes are known to Lonza.
-Waste treatment is a matter of trust.
+Waste treatment is a matter of trust: all companies involved in the transportation, processing and final disposal of wastes are known to Lonza and in all countries hazardous waste is handled by institutionalized manifest systems.
 The selection of the vendors is based on quality and EHS criteria as well as economic factors.
 As a matter of principle, we work only with reputable firms which comply with all legal requirements.